anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 | `Mutex<T>` | References (&/&mut) | `.lock()` <br><sub>to get the MutexGuard</sub> <br><br> `.deref()`<br>`.deref_mut()`<br> <sub>on the MutexGuard</sub> | Never, blocks until<br> the lock is freed | ✅<br><sub>(if T is Send)</sub> | ✅<br><sub>(if T is Send)</sub> |

 #### Safety Notes
 <p>1) Returned guards are checked via dynamic borrowing.
 There is no way we can obtain more than one guard at the same moment.
 2) Mutex is Send + Sync only if the internal T is Send: if T is Send there's no problem in moving the Mutex and using it at different times (because T is itself Send and can be used in different threads at different times safely).
-If T is not Send, T could end up being used in different threads, invalidating the Send safety limit imposed on them.
+If T is not Send, T could end up being used in different threads, invalidating the Send safety limit imposed on it.
 3) Sync on T is not influent: the data is accessed from one thread at a time in any case.</p>